JoramKeijser/elfn1_reconstruction/README.md

 bash scripts/download_sequences.sh
 ```
 Use the seed sequences to find Elfn1 homologs, do reciprocal BLAST to call their orthology, lower dataset redundancy, and align the resulting sequences.
 This will take less than an hour on a laptop.
-The results will be a folder `seed_to_ali`.
-Specifically have a look at the `05_clean-aligned-dataframe.csv` and `06_alignment.fasta` files.
-The former is the input for the next step, the latter can be viewed in an alignment viewer.
 ```
 python scripts/create_seed_dataset.py
 ```
+The results of this step will be in a folder called `seed_to_ali`.
+Specifically have a look at the `05_clean-aligned-dataframe.csv` and `06_alignment.fasta` files.
+The former is the input for the next step, the latter can be viewed in an alignment viewer.

 ## Infer ancestral sequences
-Use the aligned sequences (in `seed_to_ali/05_clean-aligned-dataframe.csv`) to infer the ancestral proteins.
+Use the aligned sequences to infer the ancestral proteins.
 This is a computationally heavy step that I ran on a computing cluster with the following SLURM script.
-The result will be in a folder called `ali_to_anc`
 ```
 sbatch scripts/alignment_to_ancestors.sh
 ```
+The result will be in a folder called `ali_to_anc`.

 ## Determine branch support
 The previous step used bootstrapping to get confidence estimates for the ancestral sequences.
 In a final step, we determine the confidence in the evolutionary tree on which these sequences are placed.